 Afternoon: Hop aboard a Backbeat Tour for an immersive experience into Memphis’ music history.
 These engaging tours, often led by local musicians, provide a lively journey through the city’s iconic sites, including stops tied to B.B.
 King’s story.
 You’ll hear live music on the bus and learn about the influence of the blues on Memphis and beyond.

 Evening: Cap off your trip with a dinner from one of Memphis' 101+ barbecue joints before a farewell toast at B.B.
 King’s Blues Club, where his spirit still resonates in every note played.
 Order a cocktail and raise your glass to the King of Blues.
+After dinner, venture over to Wild Bill's Blues Club, a legendary juke joint known for its no-frills yet authentic blues experience.

 Bonus Stop: If you have time during your Memphis trip, another must-stop for music lovers is the Stax Museum of American Soul Music, Walk through an amazing collection of more than 2,000 interactive exhibits, films, artifacts, items of memorabilia, and galleries through all eras of soul music beginning with its roots in gospel.